 Whipped cream for topping

-Make pumpkin spice mix.
-Stir together all ingredients in a small bowl.
+Make the pumpkin spice mix.
+Stir together all the spices in a small bowl.
 Makes about 5 teaspoons.
 (Mix can be stored in a small airtight container on a cool countertop for one year.)

 Remove from heat.
 Place an immersion blender into the pot and froth milk mixture.
 Or pour milk into a blender—vent the lid but hold a thick towel over it—and blend until frothy, 10 to 15 seconds.